bite-your-idols/Gamestarter/README.md

 If you use a Raspberry Pi as a media center running Kodi on [LibreELEC](https://libreelec.tv/) or [OpenELEC](http://openelec.tv/), you like retrogaming and you want to launch games just as you do with movies and tv shows without dual-booting, swaping SD memories, complex installations...
 Here you have the definitve solution.

 With this addon you will continue with your own customized Kodi but empowered including:
-- Retroarch multi-emulator frontend with joypad configs,
+- Retroarch multi-emulator frontend with joypad configs and optimized common cores,
-- AdvancedLauncher addon with default emulators list and a custom skin,
+- AdvancedLauncher addon with default emulators list and custom skin,
-- Emulationstation frontend,
 - Amiga UAE4ARM emulator included in AdvancedLauncher and Emulationstation frontends,
 - Some test freeware roms.

 Also, you will have the choice of one-click installation of:
+- Emulationstation frontend,
 - Internet Archive ROM Launcher addon to launch games from the "cloud",
 - 3 GameMaker Pi ports including modern masterpiece "Maldita Castilla".